awsdocs/iam-user-guide/doc_source/access-analyzer-findings-view.md

 **Resource**
 The type and partial name of the resource that has a policy applied to it that grants access to an external entity not within your zone of trust\.

+**Resource owner account**
+This column is displayed only if you are using an organization as the zone of trust\.
+The account in the organization that owns the resource reported in the finding\.

 **External principal**
 The principal, not within your zone of trust, that the analyzed policy grants access to\.
 Valid values include:
 + **AWS account** –All principals in the listed AWS account with permissions from that account's administrator can access the resource\.